google/exposure-notifications-server/CONTRIBUTING.md

         mv protoc-gen-go $HOME/bin
         ```

+### Running Tests
+You can run the tests that are run on CI by executing `./scripts/kokoro_presubmit.sh "."`

+A shorter version is proved at `./scripts/presubmit.sh` and is made to be leveraged as a push hook.

 ### Running locally

 1. (One time only) Create a dev service account and add the credentials to `./local/sa.json`